Turning any temperature into freezing cold winter!

 We are able to hot lap the cars at the track back to back with the same consistency every run, by the time you collect your time slip you are back to your minimum intake air temp and ready to go again.

 In Australia we are required by law to be licensed in HVAC to build our systems and handle refrigerant, for this reason we are highly skilled in a our trade.
 We have completed a lot of R&D into our chiller design to get an even distribution of the AC refrigerant across all of the plates in the chiller, this is essential to the cooling performance.
 What happens is the refrigerant shoots into the chiller at a high pressure and hits the base of the chiller, then some of the refrigerant will revert backwards and only pass over the bottom few plates, this will not utilize the entire surface area of the chiller.
 So we have designed a specialized distribution device in the inlet of the chiller which forces the AC refrigerant evenly across all of the plates.
 This results in the best heat transfer possible resulting in colder temps and getting colder temps faster.
-This is why we have been able to apply for a patent.
+Late 2018 we were granted a patent for our design.

 Hoses and Fittings